6 Types of Organizational Change, Explained

-What is Organizational Change?
+What Is Organizational Change?

-Why is Organizational Change Management Important?
+Why Is Organizational Change Management Important?

 The key to successful, productive organizational change is the way you manage it.
 It’s vital to keep employees in the loop and ensure that they understand what the changes are and how employees will be affected.

 With effective organizational change management, you can keep the business running smoothly during the transition.
-For example, offering training options helps employees learn new technology faster.
+For example, offering effective training helps employees learn new technology faster.
 That way, they fully adopt the technology, and the organizational change isn’t bogged down by support tickets and frustrated users.

 By identifying the types of organizational change you will be implementing, you can make a plan for keeping employees informed.
 You can ask for feedback as you implement the change and then make adjustments to your change management plan so that your team has the support they need to maintain high morale and facilitate the change from their end.

-4 Types of Organizational Change
+6 Types of Organizational Change

-1. Strategic transformational change
+1. Strategic change

-Updating your mission as you grow
+- Updating your mission as you grow

 2. People-centric organizational change

-Bringing on new team members requires onboarding and training, which can affect both the new hires and the established employees.
-Start with communication.
-Explain the reason for hiring new people to the team.
+Bringing on new team members requires effective onboarding and training, which affect both the new hires and the established employees.
+You need to start with communicating the reason for hiring new people to the team.

-Changes to roles and responsibilities
+- Changes to roles and responsibilities

 Job descriptions can evolve over time.
-Changes to an employee’s responsibilities may require additional training and restructuring of teams.
+Changes to an employee’s responsibilities may require additional training or upskilling and restructuring of teams.
 Of course, shaking up routines is a delicate process.
 It’s essential to have a strategy for change implementation and communication.